aayushh-patell/Dialog-Box-Tutorial/README.md

 ### Conclusion

 With these code snippets, you will be able to create a simple dialog box to embed in your website.
-To view some examples of different modals, check out some of the files on this repository.
+To view some examples of different modals, check out some of the following links or the files on this repository.

 ### References